-Chiropractic Treatment - Posture And Gait
+Chiropractic Treatment for Posture in Singapore

 Poor posture comes from a lack of alignment in the body.
 Do you sit or stand with hunched over shoulders?
 Do you walk with a pigeon-toed gait?
 Maybe you notice your left hip often appears to be higher than the right.
 These are all signs that your spine may be out of alignment.